 Riders who like to combine freestyle tricks with dancing may choose a stiffer board for more pop (for ollies and kickflips).
-Others may prefer more flex for softer landing when jumping on the board.
+Others may prefer more flex for softer landings when jumping on the board.
 All in all, flex is really a matter of personal preference for dancing.

-The boards with the most flex are typically bamboo decks, while full maple decks are stiffer (how stiff depends on the amount of plies).
+The boards with the most flex are typically bamboo decks, while full maple decks are stiffer (how stiff depends on the number of plies).
 A heavier rider may feel that a maple deck provides just enough flex for them.

 3. Dancing board trucks

 Trucks may not be as important for dancing as for other longboard riding styles.
-As you progress however, you may start looking for faster, deeper carving trucks.
-Initially, you just want relatively loose trucks yet stable enough togive you some room for error while you step across your board.
+As you progress, however, you may start looking for faster, deeper carving trucks.
+Initially, you just want relatively loose trucks yet stable enough to give you some room for error while you step across your board.